DevSB4/SB-Professional-Portfolio/README.md

 # 🌐 Professional Portfolio.

 A modern, responsive web application built with **React**, **Vite**, and **TailwindCSS**, showcasing professional work and skills.
-This project utilizes advanced libraries for form validation, animations, UI components, and routing, providing a solid foundation for a scalable and high-performance web app.
+This project utilizes advanced libraries for animations, UI components, and routing, providing a solid foundation for a scalable and high-performance web app.

 [https://sb-professional-portfolio.vercel.app](https://sb-professional-portfolio.vercel.app)